-The Company employs brewmasters to monitor the Company's brewing operations and control the production of its beverages both at Company-owned breweries and at the third-party breweries at which the Company's products are brewed, fermented or distilled.
+The Company employs a quality assurance team and brewmasters to monitor the Company's brewing operations and control the production of its beverages both at Company-owned breweries and at the third-party production facilities at which the Company's products are brewed, fermented or distilled.
 Extensive tests, tastings and evaluations are typically required to ensure that each batch of the Company's beverages conforms to the Company's standards.
 The Company has on-site quality control labs at each of the Company-owned breweries and supports the smaller tap rooms and local breweries with additional centralized lab services.

-With the exception of certain specialty products, the Company includes a clearly legible "freshness" date on every bottle, can and keg of its beverages, in order to ensure that its drinkers enjoy only the freshest products.
+With the exception of certain specialty and distilled products, the Company includes a clearly legible "freshness" date on every bottle, can and keg of its beverages, in order to ensure that its drinkers enjoy only the freshest products.
 Boston Beer was the first American brewer to use this practice.